South East Asia ATLAS of Plucked Instruments

 scale 350mm

-This is a special boat lute from the island Sulawesi.
-It is called kacapi [pronounced "kachapi"] in the south, but also kacaping and katapi.
+This is a special boat lute from the island Sulawesi (formerly : Celebes).
+It is called kecapi [pronounced "kechapi"] makassar, but also : kecapi bugis, kacaping or katapi.
+A quite similar, but wider instrument is found on Sumba, called jungga (see under).

-The instrument is made from one piece of wood, with a cavity on the back.
+The kecapi makassar is traditionally made from one piece of wood, with a cavity on the back.
 This is covered with a separate wooden panel, with several round sound holes in it.
+Modern kecapi may be made from separate pieces of wood, glued together.

-The kacapi has always two strings.
-They are tuned by small round friction pegs.
+The kecapi has two metal strings, tuned by small friction pegs.
 The strings are pressed down on a row of 5 or 6 high finger posts, carved integrally from the neck and soundboard.
 The bridge is a similar high post.
+Modern ones have a small piece of brass on each post as a "fret".

-It is strummed with a long plectrum, for solo music or to accompany songs.
+It is strummed with a long thin plectrum, for solo music or to accompany songs.

 above :

-A side view of a kacapi, with the five high fingerpost, the bridge pole (right) and the elaborate wood carvings on both ends, everything carved from one piece of wood.
+A side view of a kecapi, with the five high fingerpost, the bridge pole (right) and the elaborate decorated panels on both ends, everything carved from one piece of wood.

 (picture from eBay).